The TSA do not take the safety of passengers lightly, so you might be wondering if your checked bags get searched.

 This can even include items that seem innocuous, like lithium batteries, but can actually be a fire hazard.

-How Are Checked Bags Searched?
+How Checked Bags Are Searched

 Once you have checked in your bag, it is provided to the TSA for screening before it gets on the plane.